The average hourly pay for a Loss Prevention Officer is $13.29.

 Loss prevention officers help ensure that their company does not lose merchandise or goods through theft or other means.
 Basic day-to-day tasks include regular patrols in the field, completion of activity and incident reports, and the maintenance of security equipment.
 Depending on the size of the company, interaction with a team of other officers may occur; all positions require communication with managers and customers on a regular basis.
 Some companies require safety training prior to taking …Read more

 Loss Prevention Officer Tasks

-Patrol grounds, conduct surveillance and analyze surveillance monitors to detect suspected shoplifters.
+- Patrol grounds, conduct surveillance and analyze surveillance monitors to detect suspected shoplifters.

-Respond to emergencies such as fire, accident, and safety concerns, and contact emergency personnel.
+- Respond to emergencies such as fire, accident, and safety concerns, and contact emergency personnel.